Mitch Garver Preview, Player Props: Rangers vs. Mets

-The Texas Rangers, including Mitch Garver (.216 batting average in his past 10 games), battle starter Tylor Megill and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+Mitch Garver -- .216 average over his past 10 games -- will be in action for the Texas Rangers versus the New York Mets, with Jose Quintana on the mound, on August 29 at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Twins.
+In his most recent game he had a one-hit performance (1-for-5) against the Twins.

 Mitch Garver Game Info & Props vs. the Mets